Rahmenordnung/project-M/README.md

 The videos work if one click the play button and stop when needed.And the hover above deploy the desired efect when the mouse is over it.
 That the acordeons work displaying the text in each one of the boxes and hidding the text by clicking the boxes.
 That the audio files can pe played/downloaded when clicking the icons.
 If the @keyframes work the the back ground in the 2nd and 3rd pages will change color.
+This ca be proved by changing the times in css, and see if the changes have effect.

 In the Contact form: Contact form:
 Go to the "Contact Us" page